 We’ll also notify the organisations you’ve listed with us that your card has been cancelled.

 Your Working with Children Check card can be suspended.
 While your card is suspended, you can’t do child-related work.

 - are charged with, convicted, or found guilty of any sexual, violent or drug offence specified in clause 2 of Schedule 3 of the Working with Children Act 2005, or

 - reporting obligations under Part 3 of the Sex Offenders Registration Act 2004

-- a supervision order or a detention order.
+- a supervision order, detention order or emergency detention order.

 We'll notify you as soon as possible if your card is suspended, using the contact details currently listed with us.

 Until we complete a reassessment of your case, your card remains suspended and you can’t do child-related work.

 Your card may be reinstated if a charge against you is withdrawn, dismissed, or you are acquitted by a court.